|The wonder of wine|

 Vinsanto is made from grapes that have been previously dried in the sun for two weeks and then further soaked and fermented.
-It is a very sweet dessert wine that tastes like fat raisins in a glass and goes very well with chocolate apparently.
+It is a very sweet dessert wine that tastes like fat raisins in a glass.
+It goes very well with chocolate apparently.

 |It’s a ding dong of a view|

 Next stop was Oia.
-We went there next because the roads in Santorini are very poorly sign posted and that was the one we ended up on, curling up the hill into the blue glass sky.
-It is a picture perfect village, clinging to the cliff.
-The little white houses and boutique hotels are layered into the sheer rock face.
+We curled up the steep hill into the blue glass sky.
+Oia is a picture perfect Greek village, clinging to the cliff.
+Little white houses and boutique hotels layer into the sheer rock face.

 |Donkey taxi required|

 Everything here is quite small, wedged into the rocky space.
 The biggest view however is anything but small.

 An incredible expanse of the darkest blue sea meets the brightest blue sky stretching out across the Caldera.
 The Caldera is the bay created from the volcano which erupted over 3,000 years ago.